 The Best Octave Pedals (Up & Down)

 Icons ranging from Jimi Hendrix to Jonny Greenwood to Jack White to Tom Morello have used octave up and down devices to varied and powerful effect.
-This list is divided into analog octavers – which are monophonic and don’t “track” your playing as well but have character and nuance – and digital ones, which have the capability to track polyphonically (full chords).
+This list is divided into analog octavers – which are monophonic and don’t “track” your playing as well but have character and nuance – and digital ones, which can track polyphonically (full chords).

 Here are the best Octave pedals on the market currently.